 Nearly one third of older people in Canada take sleeping pills.
 These drugs are called “sedative-hypnotics” or “tranquilizers.”
 They affect the brain and spinal cord.

-Doctors prescribe the drugs for sleep problems.
+Health care providers prescribe the drugs for sleep problems.
 The drugs are also used to treat other conditions, such as anxiety or alcohol withdrawal.

 Usually older adults should try non-drug treatments first.
 There are safer and better ways to improve sleep or reduce anxiety.
 Here’s why:

 Many ads say that sleeping pills help people get a full, restful night’s sleep.
 But studies show that this is not exactly true in real life.
 On average, people who take one of these drugs sleep only a little longer and better than those who don’t take a drug.